StackVista/stackstate-docs/use/events/manage-event-handlers.md

 Can be triggered by **Health state change events** and **Problem events**.

 {% hint style="info" %}
-Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
+Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your Rancher Observability instance.
 {% endhint %}

 ### HTTP webhook POST